Amiriel01/Memory-Check-Game/README.md

 **Objective**

-I created a memory check game in React using JSX and CSS.
+I created a memory check game in React using JSX, an API, HTML, and CSS.
 I used Netify to deploy the app.
 I also used Vite and Axios when writing this project.

 ***Images***